About this course

 • Test your learning 2

-Ch 4: Limitations of OK, patient selection and lens fitting procedure
+Chapter 4: Limitations of OK, patient selection and lens fitting procedure - 9 Lessons

 This chapter builds on the first two chapters to understand how baseline corneal topography and refractive error influence lens fit, and the limits of correction that can be achieved from OK.
 You will then learn the steps to follow to select a first lens, its dispensing and instructions to provide your patient for their first night of lens wear.